-Activists fear Biden's commitment to higher minimum wage
+Activists Fear Biden's Commitment to Higher Minimum Wage

 But even that’s not easy.
 Some moderate Democratic senators, including Joe Manchin of West Virginia and Krysten Sinema of Arizona, have expressed either outright opposition to the hike or said it shouldn’t be included in the pandemic legislation.

-The Senate's parliamentarian could further complicate things with a ruling that the minimum wage measure can't be included in the pandemic bill.
+The Senate’s parliamentarian may further complicate things with a ruling that the minimum wage measure can’t be included in the pandemic bill.

 For now, the measure’s most progressive Senate backers aren’t openly pressuring Biden to step up his campaign for a higher minimum wage.